Sequential Deep Operator Networks (S-DeepONet) for Predicting Full-field Solutions Under Time-dependent Loads: Conclusions, limitations, and future work

-After introducing the classical data-driven DeepONet framework, which leverages the fully connected neural networks (FNN) in the branch and trunk, we introduced the S-DeepONet, which we have formulated and devised with advanced, recurrent neural networks of LSTM and GRU types in the branch.
+The classical data-driven DeepONet framework with the feed-forward neural network (FNN) in the branch and trunk is effective but ignores causal relations in the input data if the inputs to the branch network are time-dependent.
+Realizing this limitation, we introduced two sequential DeepONet architectures with advanced, recurrent neural networks of LSTM and GRU types in the branch, and this is the most significant and novel scientific contribution of this work.
+By introducing sequential learning models in the branch network of the DeepONet structure, we combined the powerful temporal encoding capability of the GRU and LSTM structure in the branch with the spatial encoding capability of the DeepONet architecture, which allows the accurate prediction of full-field solution contours given a time-dependent input load.
 We have then focused on learning full-field temperature and stress solutions in the two highly nonlinear practical applications of thermal and mechanical types with complex random loading histories.
-In both cases, S-DeepONet provided significantly more accurate predictions than classical DeepONet, proving that sequential learning methods in the branch of DeepONet can universally and effectively encode loading histories no matter the underlying physics of the problem.
-S-DeepONet was able to half the average error among all testing samples compared to DeepONet.
-The difference was even more profound for the worst testing sample, where S-DeepONet was able to correctly predict the temperature distribution in the solidification case and even recover stress concentration details in the plastic deformation of a dog bone specimen.
-We have shown that S-DeepONet can be adequately trained on the current high-end GPUs within a few hours.
-Moreover, once the S-DeepONet is properly trained, it can instantly infer accurate full-field results and several orders of magnitude faster than classical nonlinear numerical methods.
-Unlike classical DeepONet, which can provide instant full-field evaluations for preliminary design and optimizations, the increased accuracy of S-DeepONet may be robust enough to be used in full high-fidelity modeling, optimization, and design scenarios whenever a high number of forward evaluations with parametric histories are needed in many complex nonlinear and non-equilibrium applications and processes in engineering and science.
-Furthermore, the trained S-DeepONet weights and biases can be transported to laptops and even edge computing devices and used for inference without the use of GPUs or even modeling tools for instant predictions in many online control scenarios.
-As the capabilities and memory of GPU hardware rapidly increase, in our future work, we will modify S-DeepONets for learning full solution fields from three-dimensional modeling domains.
+In both cases, GRU- and LSTM-DeepONets provided significantly more accurate predictions than classical DeepONet, proving that sequential learning methods in the branch of DeepONet can universally and effectively encode loading histories regardless of the underlying physics of the problem.
+DeepONets with a sequential branch network were able to half the average error among all testing samples compared to FNN-DeepONet.
+The difference was even more profound for the plasticity example, where GRU- and LSTM-DeepONets reduced the prediction errors by 2.5 times and accurately predict the Mises stress contour up to 90$^{th}$ percentile of prediction error.
+Through the two examples, we have shown that the proposed DeepONets can be adequately trained on the current high-end GPUs within a few hours.
+Moreover, once the DeepONets are properly trained, they can infer accurate full-field results at least two orders of magnitude faster than classical nonlinear numerical methods.
+Between the two proposed DeepONet architectures, the GRU-DeepONet has fewer trainable parameters compared to the LSTM-DeepONet, while it achieved similar prediction accuracy and trained faster during training.
+Therefore, it is recommended to use the GRU-DeepONet over classical FNN-DeepONet and LSTM-DeepONet for predicting the full-field solution given a time-dependent load.